Towards neural reinforcement learning for large deviations in nonequilibrium systems with memory: Summary and outlook

 In particular, we extended the reinforcement learning framework given in \cite{rose} and showed how artificial neural networks can be used as powerful representational frameworks for constructing policies.
 Viewing the reinforcement learning problem as a sequential optimization task on the extended state space of configurations and waiting times, we considered a two-policy structure.
 Apart from helping protect the networks from catastrophic forgetting, this two-policy structure also allows the inclusion of hidden variables.

 We demonstrated results for a variety of memory-dependent models including single-particle systems with ratchet effects and many-particle interacting systems.
 The models chosen were rare examples of non-Markovian systems where analytical results for the SCGF are accessible and the reinforcement learning outputs showed convincing agreement.

 This suggests that the method could be a powerful tool in the more common non-Markov situations where analytical results are not available.
 The two-policy structure is expected to be particularly crucial for waiting-time distributions that are strongly nonexponential.
-Note, the present method is limited to processes with time-homogeneous dynamics (at least in the long-time limit) and a well-defined stationary dynamics in the extended state space containing the hidden variables.
+Note, the present method is limited to processes with time-homogeneous dynamics (at least in the long-time limit) and a well-defined stationarity in the extended state space containing the hidden variables.
 The modification of the method for non-Markov processes which are not stationary in the extended state space, such as some models with current dependence \cite{ERW_shutz,Kenkre_ERW}, is a topic for future work.

 An immediate next step towards the integration of machine learning methods in nonequilibrium analysis is to undertake a formal benchmarking study, comparing amongst neural network architectures and against existing algorithms such as cloning and transition path sampling.
 Development of benchmarking metrics might even allow for combination of the reinforcement learning framework with algorithms like cloning in order to obtain optimal performance.
 An important area of focus for performance improvements is rare-event analysis in large systems.
 An important aspect here is to make improvements to the performance efficiency of deep learning architectures such as the RNN-based actor-critic shown in appendix \ref{RNN method}.
 Recently, representational frameworks known as tensor networks, borrowed from quantum physics, have gained popularity for efficient processing of nonequilibrium systems with large state spaces \cite{Tensor_Networks_Garrahan, gillman2022reinforcement}.
 A hybrid neural network and tensor network architecture in the vein of \cite{tensor_NN} can be envisioned where the policy controlling the jumps is replaced with a tensor network.